eugeneberta/MALIS_Project/README.md

 * The repo Silhouette_Generator/ was provided by Smartpixels, it contains every file necessary to run the Silhouette Generator.

+* The repo detectron2/ is a link to the detectron2 official git repository, used in the first part of the project.

 * The repo masks/ contains binary masks, outputs for part1 and inputs for part2 of the project.

 * The repo unlabeled_dataset/ contains image files only, from which we built our segmented datasets.